2019 NATC Motorcycle Trials season

 The 2019 NATC trials season was the 46th season.
-It consisted of eight trials events in three main classes: Pro, Expert and Womens Pro.
+It consisted of eight trials events in three main classes: Pro, Expert and Women's Pro.
 It began on 25 May, with round one in Nebraska and ended with round 8 in Oregon on 23 June.

 Season summary

 Patrick Smage would claim his eleventh NATC championship in 2019, passing Geoff Aaron as the all time championship leader.

 New trials manufacturers Vertigo signed Venezuelen seven-times champion David Avendano to ride the series.

 British world championship contender Donna Fox competed in the opening Women's Pro round.